roman-milk/roman-milk.github.io/human-android.md

  "Hey Jim, get up guy.
 Go get the others up here for a free fuck," Bob told his friend.

  The girl stirred, her arm grazing Anne's but she didn't get up, she just moaned fitfully from the after shocks of a powerfully deep orgasm.
 Anne's thoughts groaned with her without making a sound.
-Report_Story #1